K4tyushAa/NukeBOT---Discord/README.md

 # NukeBOT---Discord

-A nukebot for discord servers (python)
+Nukebot for discord servers (python)
 __________________________________________________________________

 List of comands: